 Over time, you will be able to connect the dots and identify some of the factors that may cause or worsen your child’s migraines.
 Learning to recognize these factors can help prevent future migraines or at least be prepared when it happens.
 (Downloadable Migraine Diary & Trigger Tracker)

-3. Consider a Nutritional Supplement
+3. Consider Targeted Nutritional Supplement

 Feverfew – The herb feverfew is a plant that belongs to the daisy family and has also been shown to be extremely beneficial for adults and children suffering migraines.
-Feverfew has been known to help maintain normal platelet aggregation (avoid clumping together of blood platelets) and reduce or eliminate vasospasms in the brain’s blood vessels.
+Feverfew has been known to help maintain normal platelet aggregation (avoid excessive clumping together of blood platelets) and reduce or eliminate vasospasms in the brain’s blood vessels.
 50 mg per day for children and 100 mg per day for adults is recommended.